Bartolus Appellate intelligence

 About

-Bartolus is a product of Greil Analytics LLC, an Austin, Texas company.
+Bartolus is a product of Greil Analytics LLC.

 John Greil